nanke03/demo-course/README.md

 # Demo
-this is  a practice demo , readme
+this is  a practice demo , readme yo